AmrHE/Weather-App-FarmTopia/README.md

  > npm run dev

 7. Test if the project is running correctly
- > * Using postman, MongoDB Compass, MongoDB Cloud, etc...*
+ > * The project will be running on port 5000 OR whatever the terminal says.*